-The online market for luxury items, such as watches, cars, art and jewellery has seen a massive increase with everybody locked in their homes in many case still earning an income, many are seeking a way to keep their businesses alive.
+The online market for luxury items, such as watches, cars, art jewellery has seen a massive increase with everybody locked in their homes in many case still earning an income, many are seeking a way to keep their businesses alive.
 More and more people have come to realise they can buy these items online if they trust the seller.
-It also opens up the world to trade as more and more markets are being opened and the love of luxury items spans the globe.
-In this article we find the well known names that are good to trust as a first exploration.
+It also opens up the world to trade as more and more markets are being opened, the love of luxury items spans the globe.
+In this article, we find well-known names that are good to trust as a first exploration.

 Recently they sold a Patek Philippe Nautilus, ref.
 5711 in platinum with blue jeans dial, circa 2014 for HK$ 3,750,000 (US$ 484,000) to a customer in Hong Kong.

 If you want to take part in their weekly auction of watches, you can find it here.

 Established in 1878 Fellows has done a lot to change with the times.
 One often hears from traders in watches, jewellery antiques that one of the major issues right now isn’t finding customers but finding good affordable stock.
 With three auctions a week, with hundreds of lots, Fellows certainly has a lot of stock to browse.
 They will also sell at auction for you.